The Missing Cross to Purity

 of things in heaven and things in earth.

-And when Christ came, he renewed man into the image of God again, and into his likeness;
+he renewed man into the image of God again, and into his likeness;

-but since the apostles' days have they lost this image of God, and this likeness;
+but since the apostles' days they have lost this image of God, and this likeness;

 and made a profession of Christ and the apostles' words, as the Jews did of the law,